RHIT-CSSE/csse332/docs/zz_project.md

 You can see that we used `static` and `__init` in that function's signature.
 What do those mean?
 `static` tells our compiler that the scope of this function is only to be kept in this file (i.e., we do not want to export it to other files or scopes).
-The `__init` attribute informs our compiler that this function shall only be run once when the kernel loads, therefore it can free up the space occupied by the function after the first time the kernel loads.
+The `__init` attribute informs our compiler that this function shall only be run once when the kernel loads the module, therefore it can free up the space occupied by the function after the first time the kernel loads it.

 Similarly, let's write our exit function:
 ```